Associate Laboratory INESC TEC

 This marked the creation of INESC TEC that for the next 10 years will incorporate:

-• INESC Porto, its Units and BRAIN Group
+• INESC Porto, its Units (U) and Center (C)

 o USE – Power Systems Unit